 Guides I've Contributed To

 Answer to: Touch screen not working after replacementSame has happened here, nicely smashed front glass, replaced the whole frontal assembly just to be "quick and easy", alas to no avail, touch screen doesn't respond, tried with old/original unit, still doesn't work either.
 I fix a few iPhones/iPods a week and 3G (and 3GS) units are usually the simplest of them all, but this time it looks like it might well be an onboard controller fault :(

-- The problem is quite common.
+Answer to: Why does it freeze on battery power?The problem is quite common.
 It's the fault of one of the main NEC/TOKIN capacitors located directly beneath the CPU (on the other side of the board).
 The reason why it works on battery but not AC is because there's no significant ripple in the power when running from battery, but on AC there is a fair amount which causes unreliable behaviour.
 Replacing the capacitor is not a trivial task even for those who deal with surface mount replacements.
 Typically we just break off the old TOKIN capacitor and install a set of tantalum caps in its place.

 Answer to: 3GS - White Screen of DeathTry this solution...
 Press and hold the home button, then the up-volume button, then the sleep/power button (so all three buttons are now pressed and held) --- it takes a while, but the white screen will go away and then after another 10 seconds or so (still holding btw!) the apple logo will come up, release the buttons and then wait, it'll boot normally again in a minute or two.
 EDIT: Just tried it on my own 3GS here which decided to go into the WSoD - alas, doesn't seem to be working this time, not sure though if it's the buttons or not at fault.
 Update: If the home-up-sleep combo doesn't work ( as I encountered recently ), it might be worth letting the unit run flat for a few days and then plug it in and try the home-up-sleep combo again.
 I was surprised, I thought I was going to have to bin this 3GS but amazingly it came back to life for me.
 Not sure what the difference is, but perhaps during the total power-down phase the iPhone manages to go through some different stages in the firmware, as opposed to r...